mlcommons/ck/docs/mlperf-automation/README.md

 # News

+* 20210924: We will continue further developments within a new MLCommons working group on Design Space Exploration - more details to follow soon.
 * 20210914: [Reproducibility studies for the MLPerf inference benchmark](reproduce/README.md)
 * 20210911: cTuning foundation and OctoML donated the CK framework and workflows to MLCommons:
   * https://github.com/mlcommons/ck